shinobis/be-well/README.md

-# Be-Well Cordapp
+# Be-Well

-This is a sample cordapp to demonstrate the use of queryable states in Corda through the use-case of a health and wellness application.
+A sample cordapp to demonstrate the use of queryable states in corda through the use-case of a health and wellness application.

+**Be-well** represents a network with two kinds of participants - **user brokers** and **wellness providers**.
+User brokers could represent any organization that offers to manage users allowing them access to the network.
+Wellness providers may range from fitness and sports centers to health clinics that are willing to work with clients and their health.
+The environment may be envisioned with various brokers interacting with different wellness providers to offer features to clients.
+This application presents a simplified version of this with three features - creation of wellness records, updates and wellness score metrics.

 The contracts module defines the wellness contract that contains the attributes, commands and corresponding verification for transactions.
-Three flows defined in the cordapp module represent three operations - create, update and score on the wellness states.
+Three flows defined in the cordapp module capture the features mentioned above - create, update and wellness scores.

 ## Pre-Requisites